We probably all grew up with bread and milk rather than tripe and heart.

 Homocysteine is an amino acid that can damage arterial mucosa – the endothelium – and promote cardiovascular disease, migraine, or even Alzheimer’s disease.

-How Much Organ Meat Should I Eat for Health Benefits?
+How Much Organ Meat Should I Eat?

 Now that we know what healthy micronutrients offal brings to our diet, it is evident that organ meat contributes to the flawless functioning of the body.